Pros: Insightful; tries to provide a practical guide to living well

 Rating: 4.5 out of 5

-Review copy courtesy of Jane Wesman Public Relations, Inc.
+Review book courtesy of Jane Wesman Public Relations, Inc.

 John Izzo, Ph.D., a former minister and a psychologist, developed a television series based on the idea of interviewing ‘wise elders’ for their insights—people who have lived long lives and have found happiness and meaning in life.
 He and his co-workers interviewed more than 200 people age 60 and up, all of whom were described by people near to them as having that sort of wisdom.
 These people ranged from painters to barbers; spiritual leaders to businessmen; Holocaust survivors and victims of racism.